How much does an LLC cost in Arizona?

 Arizona Statutory Agent ($0 or $125/year)

 Arizona law requires that your LLC designate a Statutory Agent (aka “Registered Agent“) when forming your LLC.
 A Statutory Agent is a person or company who receives legal documents (called “Service of Process“) if your LLC is involved in a legal proceeding.

 There is no additional cost if you (or someone you know) will be your LLC’s Statutory Agent.

-However, if you need to hire a Commercial Statutory Agent, that will cost you about $125 per year.
+However, if you need to hire a Registered Agent Service, that will cost you about $125 per year.

-Hiring a Commercial Statutory Agent is a good idea if:
+Hiring a Commercial Registered Agent is a good idea if:

 - you don’t have an address in the state (AZ law requires a Statutory Agent to have a physical address in the state)

 - you want to maintain your privacy by keeping your address off of public records